webdesigns23/se-sql-creating-data-technical-lesson/README.md

 ### Step 3: Add data (INSERT).

-Once your table is created in the database, we can add some data using `INSERT INTO`:
+Once your table is created in the database, we can add some data using `INSERT INTO` and committing your data changes to the database:

 ```python
 cur.execute("""